david-div/user-flag-app/README.md

 - total_messages: integer.
 The total number of messages written by the user.
 - avg_score: float.
 The average offensiveness score for all the messages of the same user.

 > ⚠️ The translation and scoring services are both currently mocked.
-The scoring service will
+>  - The translation service will be responding with the same message + " translated"
-> be responding with random float between 0 - 1
+> - The scoring service will be responding with random float between 0 - 1

 The input and output locations can be set in the `application.properties`